staticxterm/beanie/docs/tutorial/relations.md

 ```

 Other link patterns are not supported at this moment.
 If you need something more specific for your use-case,
-please open an issue on the GitHub page - <https://github.com/roman-right/beanie>
+please open an issue on the GitHub page: <https://github.com/BeanieODM/beanie/issues>

 ## Write